Project Polaris - Headphone Amplifier and Pre-Amplifier:

 - Sprinkle on bandwidth adjustment.
 This rolls off the high frequencies at certain points to help tame the very upper octaves that can cause fatigue or harshness.
 While not a WOW feature, it is something to toy with to nail the exact sound you are looking for.
 Many owners are already finding that this subtle setting can make many tracks or headphones much more enjoyable

-- Polaris must be drastically more resilient to noise / interference vs. tube designs and accomplish this with an open chassis and affordable SMPS PSU.
-We nailed this one on the head, she is a VERY silent amplifier
+- Polaris must be drastically more resilient to noise / interference vs. tube designs and accomplish this with an open chassis and affordable medical grade power supply.
+We nailed this one on the head, a black background she HAS

 - We did NOT want another harsh, clinical, razor blade of an amplifier.
-Frans cooked up a wonderful JFET input stage which lightly mimics pleasent distortions found in tube designs.
+Frans cooked up a wonderful JFET input stage which lightly mimics pleasant distortions found in tube designs.
 While not on the major side of these distortions, Polaris still offers a SILKY smooth, non fatiguing sound that leaves a BIG smile without having a glowing bottle on top.
-All of this pushes Polaris into a different realm of amplification!
+All of this pushes Polaris into a different realm of solid state amplification

 - Polaris must stick with our commitment to quality yet still deliver on all of the goals above - for a price that keeps your wallet from springing a leak.
 Yes... we did it again!

 In short, if you are in the market for a solid state amplifier, give Polaris SERIOUS consideration.
 She hits WAY above her price point without reservation.
-In a world of featureless, low power tin cans that all sound identical, Polaris stands out like the star she is!
+In a world of featureless, low power tin cans that all sound identical, Polaris stands out and makes others, difficult to enjoy.

 So to summarize what Polaris has to offer...